SAP-archive/aas-transformation-library/README.md

 ```
 ### Dynamic evaluation with `@bind`
 Looping around the results of an expression would be obsolete if all resulting objects would hold the same values.
-That's why the @bind Context allows to fill AAS-attributes with the result of an expression.
+That's why the `@bind` context allows to populate AAS-attributes with the result of an expression.
 It may only return a single
 value that will be used.
-If I wanted to configure changing idShorts based on the iterator, it could look like this:
+If one wanted to configure changing idShorts based on the iterator, it could look like this:

 ```json
 {